Code-Institute-Submissions/sreninc-tailwind-ms3_SeptResub/README.md

 - Create a reports section with reports to help restaurants better manage their system.
 - Add a booking widget that restaurant owners can use on their websites / social media profiles etc to allow their guests to book directly into the software.
 - Add a pos element where restaurants can manage their menu items and process sales through the system.
+- Improve the app search function to have elastic search.

 ***